gparuthi/gparuthi.github.io/index.md

-<div>[Update] I am a summer fellow at <a href="https://medium.com/ideo-colab/welcome-2017-summer-fellows-dab36ea15a0d">IDEO Colab</a> in Cambridge.
+<div>[Update] I am at <a href="http://www.ideocolab.com/team">IDEO Colab</a> in Cambridge.
 Super excited to meet people here and discover opportunities of collaboration.
 Please contact me if you wish to connect. </div>

 <br>